Proctor and Shaw has transformed a one-bedroom flat in London into an open-plan space filled with serenity and light.

 By cleverly stacking accommodation in a single height volume, additional floor area is conjured to provide a real sense of luxury and design quality in just 29 square metres.

-Architect: Proctor and Shaw
+Designer: Proctor and Shaw

 Project: Shoji Apartment